wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-9-Consistency-and-Consensus.md

 Multiple nodes are involved in a transaction - A node must only commit once it is certain that all other nodes in the transaction are also going to commit.

-**Two-Phase Commit** - an algorithm for achieving atomic transaction commit across multiple nodes.
+**Two-Phase Commit (2PC)** - an algorithm for achieving atomic transaction commit across multiple nodes.
 To ensure that all nodes commit or all nodes abort.

 Phase 1 - The coordinator (transaction manager) sends out a request request to each of nodes, asking them whether they are able to commit.